vlad0209/modern_turkmen/README.md

 $ flutterfire configure
 ```

-Create a new Firebase project or select a existing one.
+Create a new Firebase project or select an existing one.

 Install dependencies: